Federated Causal Discovery From Interventions: Experiments

 \subsection{Performance with more collaborating clients}

-To assess the effect of increasing the number of clients, we performed two series of experiments in \Cref{fig:client_sweep_div_nodiv}.
-For the first setup, new clients join \ours{} by bringing their own local dataset.
+To assess the effect of increasing the number of clients, we performed two series of experiments.
+In \Cref{fig:client_sweep_nodiv}, new clients join \ours{} by bringing their own local dataset.
 Therefore, the size of $D_{\mathcal{I}}$ increases upon adding a new client, and more information becomes available in the network, while $D^k$ have a fixed size.
-Then, we keep the $size(D_{\mathcal{I}})$ constant, and then increase the number of clients.
+Then, we keep $size(D_{\mathcal{I}})$ constant in \Cref{fig:client_sweep_div}, and then increase the number of clients.
 Each new client receives a share by joining the setup, leaving the others with fewer samples.

 The results implicate that \ours{} experiences higher precision when clients with new information are added to the collaborative environment.
 Each client brings fresh samples, which in turn helps the aggregation stage to learn more accurate existence probabilities.
-However, even in the case of $D_{\mathcal{I}}$'s further division by adding new clients, \ours{} manages to perform consistently.
-Such results demonstrate that our aggregation technique is capable of efficiently gathering data from an increasing number of clients with less information, without having a detrimental effect on the overall efficiency.
+However, even in the case of $D_{\mathcal{I}}$'s further division by adding new clients, \ours{} maintains effective knowledge aggregation.
 The only breaking point happens when clients are left with so few samples, that even the LCDM itself fails to converge to a local graph (see convergence conditions in \citet{lippe2021efficient}).